AmadAny/Face-clustering-app/README.md

 The app supports two models:
   1. Pre-trained FaceNet (VGGFace2); automatically downloaded via facenet-pytorch.
   2.Fine-tuned FaceNet (ArcFace Head); trained on LFW and saved as: /content/drive/MyDrive/Project alt version/models/facenet_lfw_best_state.pth
-This model is not included in the repository due to file size, to use it, mount your Google Drive in Colab before running the app.
+This model is not included in the repository due to file size

 ---